 Course-Based Research: A Social Justice Initiative

 Two-year colleges in the United States are leading the way in ensuring all students have access to undergraduate research.
 They are finding ways to integrate authentic and accessible research into the curriculum by identifying research possibilities in their communities, including environmental issues like safe water, archival research at local historical societies, and collaborations with local business and social service agencies.
 As a result, students learn how to ask questions, identify problems, use evidence to seek solutions, and develop oral and written communication skills through course-based research.
-The presenter discusses about how embedding research experiences into the curriculum, particularly in first- and second-year courses, opens up undergraduate research for all students and has the potential to ameliorate some education inequities.
+The presenter discusses how embedding research experiences into the curriculum, particularly in first- and second-year courses, opens up undergraduate research for all students and has the potential to ameliorate some education inequities.

 Nancy Hensel, President, New American Colleges and Universities

 A partnership between NISOD, Diverse: Issues in Higher Education, and Do Good Work Educational Consulting fostered Promising Places to Work in Community Colleges, which identifies and celebrates promising practices at community and technical colleges in recruiting, retaining, and developing diverse faculty, staff, and students.
 Learn about the annual survey, as well as the promising practices observed among this year’s Promising Places to Work in Community Colleges.

 Royel Johnson, Assistant Professor, Education (Higher Education), Penn State University; Terrell Strayhorn, Principal Investigator, Do Good Work Educational Consulting LLC

 Student Communication in a Guided Pathways Model: Virtual Solutions to Student Questions